-We’ll talk about sex further down the page.
+We’ll talk about your physical relationship further down the page.

 rediscover Meaning and purpose

 Menopause, andropause and midlife crises offer an opportunity to reassess meaning and purpose in your lives.
-You need to know that your being here and your contributions to the immediate world around you (and further afield if that's your aim) has value.
+You need to know that your existence and your contributions to the immediate world around you (and further afield if that’s your aim) has value.